 The results of a recent study using magnetoencephalography (MEG) have been published in the field's highest impact journal, Human Brain Mapping.
-To showcase the study, the journal highlighted the novel images of MEG activity on the August 2013 cover.
+To showcase the study, the journal highlighted novel images of a patient’s MEG activity on the August 2013 cover.

-D'Arcy and his team used MEG technology to produce detailed spatial maps of critical language functions in order to better enable pre-operative planning for better surgical outcomes.
+D'Arcy and his team used MEG technology to produce detailed spatial maps locating critical language functions in order to improve pre-operative planning for better surgical outcomes.

-The cover image shows the focus of seizure activity – where epileptic electrical “storms” develop – in an individual before surgery.
-Critical language activity is displayed in colour, with the spectrum from warmer reds to cooler blues showing the relative involvement of the left and right hemispheres, respectively.
-In this case, the seizure location was outside of key language areas, safely removed, and the individual showed a seizure free outcome.
+The journal’s cover image shows the focus of seizure activity—where epileptic electrical “storms” develop—before surgery.
+It displays critical language activity in colour, with the spectrum of warmer reds to cooler blues showing the relative involvement of the brain’s left and right hemispheres, respectively.
+In this case, the seizure location was outside of key language areas, enabling surgeons to operate safely.
+The patient showed a seizure-free outcome.

 “When carrying out brain surgery it’s imperative not only to determine where the areas are to treat, but whether the critical regions that carry out higher functions like language and memory will be affected,” says D’Arcy, a professor in SFU’s schools of engineering, and computing science.
 He also holds the Surrey Memorial Hospital Foundation B.C.
 Leadership Chair in Multimodal Technology for Healthcare Innovation at Surrey Memorial Hospital.